 In 2007 my friend and research buddy, John Gallehawk steered us into producing, Figuring It Out at Bletchley Park 1939-1945, which is a valuable resource taken from official statistical records recorded about Bletchley Park between March 1942 and August 1945.
 It is a book of numerical data that charts the patterns of growth as the codebreaking operation intensified, then changed through reorganisation and, ultimately, declined in numbers at the end of hostilities.

 Bletchley Park Research was started in September 2011 after I helped Charlotte Webb, a World War 2 veteran, write her memoir, Secret Postings – Bletchley Park to the Pentagon, which tells the story of wartime adventure at Bletchley Park, the Pentagon and beyond.
-The book is published by my publishing company, BookTower Publishing.
+The book is published by my small press, BookTower Publishing as is the extended second edition (published 2014).

-The success of her book and the growth of the Bletchley Park Museum as the ‘Home of the Codebreakers’ is testament to the increasing fascination we hold for secrets and codes.
+The growth of the Bletchley Park Museum as the ‘Home of the Codebreakers’ is a testament to the increasing fascination we hold for secrets and codes.
 It has also inspired me to share my research and help others do the same.

-In April 2012 I published Hitler’s Codebreakers by John Jackson, a fascinating insight into Hitler’s successes in breaking Allied codes.This will be followed up later this year with his latest books Solving Enigma’s Secrets- The Official History of Hut 6 and Breaking Britain’s Naval Codes.
-My own book is also progressing well.
+I published Hitler’s Codebreakers by John Jackson, a fascinating insight into Hitler’s successes in breaking Allied codes in April 2012.
+Solving Enigma’s Secrets- The Official History of Hut 6 by John Jackson followed.

 Charlotte Webb, John Jackson and John Gallehawk have now joined Bletchley Park Research as contributors.
 Their research, articles and publications will increasing appear on the site over the coming weeks.
 The opportunity for other contributors will also soon be available.

-Bletchley Park Research is in its infancy but I envisage it to be an online filing cabinet and extended bibliography, bursting to the seams with fascinating facts and valuable data that can assist other researchers or bring pleasure to the interested reader.
-My experience and growing expertise has helped me realise that there are other researchers and writers out there looking for a new way to display and share their knowledge.
+Bletchley Park Research is in its infancy but I envisage it to be an online archival filing cabinet packed with fascinating facts, untold stories and valuable data that can assist other researchers or bring pleasure to the interested reader.

 It is the aim of Bletchley Park Research is to help other researchers create an accessible platform to showcase their expertise, create links to their publications and reach more readers.
 Together we can build as fascinating a diverse range of research to educate and entertain while contributing to the preservation of our historical past.